Published April 28, 2025 by

 Published April 16, 2025 by

-Henoch-Schonlein Purpura is a disease that inflames small blood vessels and causes a spotty rash on your skin.
+HSP disease or Henoch-Schonlein Purpura is a disease that inflames small blood vessels and causes a spotty rash on your skin.
 It is an autoimmune disease that causes inflammation of blood vessels in the skin, bowel, kidneys and joints that causes blood vessels to leak.
-The disease is also named IgA Vasculitis as the IgA antibody causes small blood vessels to bleed.
-The complications of Henoch-Schonlein Purpura include raised purplish rash on lower legs and buttocks, abdominal pain, bowel obstruction and joint pain.
-The kidney may be damage in rare cases.
+HSP disease is also named IgA Vasculitis as the IgA antibody causes small blood vessels to bleed.
+The complications of HSP disease include raised purplish rash on lower legs and buttocks, abdominal pain, bowel obstruction and joint pain.
+The kidney may be damaged in rare cases.
 Although the disease may happen at any age, children (2-6 years) are more susceptible to this disease.
 The recovery of this disease is easy in children while it tends to be more severe in adults.
 The condition usually makes full recovery within a few weeks on its own.
 A small percentage of patients may develop kidney disease.

 Causes